History

 2002

-Shimon Peres stayed at the Hotel du Grand Chef.
+Shimon Peres stays at the Grand-Chef Hotel.

 April 24, 2015

-Visit of cosmonaut Alexei Leonov, the first man to go out into space on March 18, 1965, at the Fligermuseum.
+Visit of cosmonaut Alexei Leonov, the first man to go into space on March 18, 1965, at the Fligermuseum.

 22 June 2015